yGuy/chatgpt-mattermost-bot/README.md

 git clone https://github.com/yGuy/chatgpt-mattermost-bot.git && cd chatgpt-mattermost-bot
 ```

-For testing, you could now just run `npm install` and `npm run start` or `node src/botservice.js` directly, but be sure to set the below environment variables or pass them to the node process, first!
+For testing, you could now just run `npm install` and `npm run start` or `node src/botservice.js` directly, but be sure to set the [environment variables](#options) or pass them to the node process, first!

 For production use, in order to create a service on a docker container that will always provide the service without you having to run it on your own PC, you can do the following:

-## Docker
-Create the docker image
+Build the docker image from the [Dockerfile](./Dockerfile):
 ```bash
 docker build . -t yguy/chatgpt-mattermost-bot
 ```

-Run Docker service
+Create and run a container from the image
 ```bash
 docker run -d --restart unless-stopped \
   -e MATTERMOST_URL=https://mattermost.server \